 Follow the manufacturer’s directions for preparing the lids.
 Pre-heating lids is no longer necessary before using, but it is still safe to simmer (180°F) the lids if you want to.
 Just place lids in the canner while you heat your jars.

 Rinse the peaches well under clean, running water.
 The easiest way to peel the peaches is by blanching them briefly in boiling water and then dropping them into ice water.

 Once the peaches are cool enough to handle, remove the peelings and pits.
-Chop roughly or crush the peaches and measure out about 4 cups for the jam recipe.
+Chop peaches roughly or crush the peaches with a potato masher and measure out about 4 cups for this jam recipe.

 Step 5: Make the Jam

-Combine the maple syrup and pectin powder in a measuring cup or small bowl.
+Combine maple syrup and pomona pectin powder in a separate bowl or measuring cup.
 Set aside.